adopted-ember-addons/ember-metrics/README.md

   For analytics services that have identification functionality.

+- `group([analyticsName], options)`

+  For analytics services that associate individual user with a group.

 - `alias([analyticsName], options)`

   For services that implement it, this method notifies the analytics service that an anonymous user now has a unique identifier.